sander/hierarchical-deterministic-keys/keys.md

 The HDK algorithm assumes that the holder controls a secure cryptographic device that protects the device key pair `(pk_device, sk_device)`.
 The device key is under sole control of the holder.

 In the context of [[EU2024-1183]], this device is typically called a Wallet Secure Cryptographic Device (WSCD), running a personalised Wallet Secure Cryptographic Application (WSCA) that exposes a Secure Cryptographic Interface (SCI) to a Wallet Instance (WI) running on a User Device (UD).
-The WSCD is certified to protect access to the device private key with high attack potential resistance to achieve high level of assurance authentication.
+The WSCD is certified to protect access to the device private key with high attack potential resistance to achieve high level of assurance authentication as per [[EU2015-1502]].
 This typically means that the key is associated with a strong possession factor and with a rate-limited Personal Identification Number (PIN) check as a knowledge factor, and the verification of both factors actively involve the WSCD.

 The HDK algorithm can support any of the following WSCD architectures: